pog102/Mineclonia/README.md

  - [Minecraft Font Installer for Minetest](#t-minecraft-fonts-for-minetest-auto-installer)
 <br><br>

-## [T] Minecraft to Minetest/Mineclone2 Texture Pack Converter
+## [T] Minecraft to Minetest/Mineclonia Texture Pack Converter
-This is an unofficial MineClone2 Texture Converter.
+This is an unofficial MineClonia Texture Converter.
 This will convert textures from Minecraft resource packs (or default assets) to a Minetest texture pack.

 Supported Minecraft version: `1.20 (Java Edition)`
 ### Requirements